 Deter garden pests, feed your chickens, boil them in your coffee — there are several reasons why the eggshell should stay out of the trash bin.
 Learn more.

 Before tossing that last little sliver of soap into the bin, imagine all of them piled up over the month or year.
-Melt down and combine bits of leftover soaps into a usable sized bar, a lot of money can be saved up by doing this.
+Melt down and combine bits of leftover soaps into a usable sized bar, a lot of money can be saved up by doing making these soap bars of the things to never throw away.
 Learn how to make a soap bar from leftover soaps here.